Contract interaction

 Central to the DAO governance model is its ability to interact with external smart contracts in a decentralized manner.
 This post aims to shed light on how DAO governance frameworks interact with other contracts, focusing on the role of the Governor contract and the execution of proposals.
 It will skip over a lot of governance definitions.

-The Role of the Governor Contract
+The role of the governor contract

 The governor contract is at the center of the governance model and handles managing proposals, voting processes, and the execution of decisions based on a successful vote.